st-AR-gazer/tm_Camera-Timelapse/usage.md

-# Camera Path “fn" Guide
+# Camera Path "fn" Guide

 This doc explains the built-in **function paths** (`"mode": "fn"`) you can author in JSON for the Trackmania Editor camera.
 All examples are drop-in files for: